Mindless rampage on Himalayas in name of development must stop: Chipko movement leader | Science-Environment

 Bhatt said that in 2010 he had written to the then environment minister warning against the adverse effects of the project.

 ''Had my advice been heeded, the loss of lives and largescale damage to property at the project site could have been prevented.
-The mindless rampaging on the Himalayas in the name of development must stop,'' he said.
+The mindless rampaging on the Himalayas in the name of development must stop,'' he told PTI.

 A portion of the Nanda Devi glacier broke off in Uttarakhand's Chamoli district on Sunday, triggering an avalanche and a deluge in the Alaknanda river system that washed away hydroelectric stations, leaving at least 10 people dead and 143 missing, who are feared dead.